StrataCom: Origins of the IPX at Packet Technologies

-Internet pioneer Paul Baran was an employee of Packet Technologies and provided a spark of invention at the initiation of the Integrated Packet Exchange (IPX) project (StrataCom's IPX communication system is unrelated to Novell's IPX Internetwork Packet Exchange protocol).
+Internet pioneer Paul Baran was a founder of PacketCable and provided the spark of invention of packet voice at the initiation of the Integrated Packet Exchange (IPX) project.
+Packet voice was first thought of as an add-on to PacketCable's advanced cable system but soon became a telephony product.
+PacketCable was renamed Packet Technologies as a result of the addition of the IPX project to the company.
+(StrataCom's IPX communication system is unrelated to Novell's IPX Internetwork Packet Exchange protocol.)

 The IPX was initially known as the PacketDAX, which was a play on words of Digital access and cross-connect system (or DACS).
 A rich collection of inventions were contained in the IPX, and many were provided by the other members of the development team.
 The names on the original three IPX patents are Paul Baran, Charles Corbalis, Brian Holden, Jim Marggraff, Jon Masatsugu, David Owen and Pete Stonebridge.
-StrataCom's implementation of ATM was pre-standard and used 24 byte cells instead of standards-based ATM's 53 byte cells.
+StrataCom's implementation of ATM was pre-standard and used 24 byte cells instead of the 53 byte cells of the later standards-based ATM.
 However, many of concepts and details found in the ATM set of standards were derived directly from StrataCom's technology, including the use of CRC-based framing on its links.

 The IPX development

 The IPX's first use was as a 4-1 voice compression system.
 It implemented Voice-Activity-Detection (VAD) and ADPCM, which together, gave 4-1 compression allowing 96 telephone calls to be fit into the space of 24.
 The IPX was also used as an enterprise voice-data networking system as well as a global enterprise networking system.
 McGraw-Hill's Data communications Magazine included the IPX in its list of "20 Most Significant Communications Products of the Last 20 Years" in a 1992 edition.

 The Beta test of the IPX was in Michigan Bell between Livonia, Plymouth, and Northville, 3 suburbs of Detroit.
 The first customer shipment was to the May Company between department stores in San Diego and Los Angeles.
 The most significant early use of the IPX was as the backbone of the Covia/United Airlines flight reservation system.
 It also was used in multiple corporate networks including those of CompuServe, Intel and Hewlett-Packard.
+Covia and DEC resold the IPX.
+DEC invested in StrataCom in 1990.

+IPX Frame Relay Development

 The IPX's most successful use was as the first Frame Relay networking product.
 It formed the core of the AT&T and CompuServe Frame Relay networks.
-The BPX, which was produced in 1993, increased the speed and sophistication of the Frame Relay offering.
-It also supported the 53 byte cells of the ATM standard instead the IPX's 24 byte cells.
-The original IPX product was also enhanced and re-introduced as the IGX.
+StrataCom was also involved in the standardization of Frame Relay as a technology in 1990.
+The FRP card that implemented Frame Relay was introduced in 1991 and perfected in 1992.

 The IPX product

-The cards in the original IPX system were:
+The cards in the original 1986 IPX system were: